 - customized, modular integration;

 - reduced product development costs;

 - · shorter product time to market;

-- · compact and efficient platforms;
+- compact and efficient platforms;

 - · improved product functionality and utility; and

 - product differentiation.

-We work with our customers to customize our solutions in order to meet their design requirements.
+We work with our customers to customize our solutions in order to meet their industrial design requirements and to differentiate their products from those of competitors.
 This collaborative effort reduces the duplication and overlap of investment and resources, enabling our OEM customers to devote more time and resources to the market development of their products.

-We utilize capacitive and inductive technologies rather than traditional resistive technology in our product solutions.
-Unlike resistive technology, our capacitive and inductive technologies require no activation force, thereby permitting easy movement across the touch surface, and use no moving parts.
-Our capacitive technology also can be integrated with both curved and flat surfaces.
+We utilize capacitive technology rather than resistive or mechanical technology in our product solutions.
+Unlike resistive and mechanical technology, our capacitive technology requires no moving parts or activation force, thereby offering a durable, more reliable solution.
+The solid-state nature of our capacitive technology allows it to be integrated with both curved and flat surfaces.
+Capacitive technologies also allow for much thinner sensors than resistive or mechanical technology, allowing for slimmer, more compact and unique industrial designs.

-Capacitive and inductive technologies provide additional key benefits over resistive technology.
-Capacitive and inductive sensors are fabricated without the air or liquid gap required by resistive technology, reducing undesirable internal reflections and the power requirements for the LCD backlight, thereby extending the battery life of small handheld devices.
-Capacitive and inductive technologies also allow for much thinner sensors than resistive technology, allowing for slimmer, more compact, and unique industrial designs.